harbour/core/CONTRIBUTING.md

 11. If you are to report a build problem with a Harbour application, all of the above points apply, plus make sure to use ``-trace`` command-line option when running hbmk2 and redirect the result to a file (see above how).
-Include your full command-line in your report.
+Also include your full command-line in your report.
     It's good idea to first remove all manual references to Harbour core components from makefiles and custom environment.
 F.e. it's